Navigate home logo

 Perth's groundwater system remains vital to meeting our water needs, making up around 40% of the largest scheme we manage, the Integrated Water Supply Scheme.

+Groundwater is also used in local community parks and recreation areas, school grounds, local businesses and 1 in 4 household gardens through bores.
 The Department of Water and Environmental Regulation (DWER) is responsible for allocating and licensing groundwater use in Western Australia.
 Together we work to sustainably manage this valuable resource.

 To meet changes to our groundwater licence and secure our supply and protect our lakes and wetlands we are investing in additional bores that draw water from deep aquifers.
 This will allow us to transfer our groundwater abstraction to less sensitive locations, including the deeper aquifers.